VxpeInjected/VxpeInjecteds-Archive/Discord/Discord-Other/Discord-Nitro-Generator/HowToUse.md

 ```bash
 python --version
 ```

 or

 ```bash
 py --version
 ```

-If you see a version number, Git is installed correctly.
-If not, try again.
+If you see a version number, Python is installed correctly.
+If not, reinstall Python.

+---

 ## 3. Clone the Repository